zdenekhynek/react-d3-hook/README.md

 You might DO want D3 to manage DOM within the React applications if:

-- you need nice transitions between data updates, especiallly when working with svg paths and polylines and whenever simple CSS transitions/animations won't cut it
+* you need nice transitions between data updates, especiallly when working with svg paths and polylines and whenever simple CSS transitions/animations won't cut it
-- working with axes
+* working with axes
-- having complex nested data where creating React components might end up more complicated then using D3 nested selection
+* having complex nested data where creating React components might end up more complicated then using D3 nested selection

 You don't need D3 to manage DOM if:

-- you want to use it's layout or scale functions or any other utils.
+* you want to use it's layout or scale functions or any other utils.
 These can be used effectively as any other util function within React components where React renders output of theses functions.

 ## Usage

-## Examples

 ## License